 Take, for instance, an on-duty soldier in Afghanistan.
 While his or her central task at a given moment might be aiding in-route clearance of road side bombs, a task that it is safe to assume requires a great deal of concentration, he or she would undoubtedly still need to have a degree of peripheral attention necessary to detect suspicious behavior by an individual approaching on a side street; while the latter is undoubtedly vital to the convoy as a whole, by the principles applied in selective attention studies, it is tangential to the central task—clearing bombs—all the same.
 As such, lack of attention to peripheral or seemingly “task-irrelevant” characteristics could be incredibly detrimental under certain conditions.

 Executive Function.
-While there is less consistency in work evaluating distinct subcomponents (see memory section below), in general, executive function capacity declines during and following exposure to stress (Shields et al., 2016).
+Executive function refers to a set of cognitive processes associated with planning, goal formation, switching between tasks, inhibition of behaviors, and other higher-order functions (Diamond, 2013; Suchy, 2009).While there is less consistency in work evaluating distinct subcomponents of executive function (see memory section below), in general, executive function capacity declines during and following exposure to stress (Shields et al., 2016).
 While one study conducted by Kofman et al. (2006) indicated that examination stress enhances performance on executive function tasks, the majority of articles assessing the relationship between acute stress and executive function indicate that facets of executive function such as cognitive flexibility and working memory are reduced under conditions of stress (Shields et al., 2016).

 Memory.
 While working memory is often subsumed under executive function in discussions of higher-order cognition, the inconsistent results generated from evaluations of certain aspects of memory under stress conditions bear further discussion.
-In general, decrements in working memory.
-For example, while have indicated that participants exposed to the Trier Social Stress Test exhibited poorer accuracy on an N-back working memory task (Jiang & Rau, 2017; Schoofs, Preuß, & Wolf, 2008), Oei et al. (2006) demonstrated declines only at high cognitive loads.
+In general, stress appears to induce decrements in working memory in experimental evaluations.
+For example, while a selection of studies have indicated that participants exposed to the Trier Social Stress Test exhibited poorer accuracy on an N-back working memory task (Jiang & Rau, 2017; Schoofs, Preuß, & Wolf, 2008), Oei et al. (2006) demonstrated declines only at high cognitive loads.
 Similarly, while longer reaction times are generally seen for participants in the stress condition in most studies assessing stress and working memory performance (Elzinga & Bremner, 2002; Kuhlmann, 2005; Oei et al., 2006), shorter reaction times on working memory tasks with higher cognitive load were found for participants in the stress condition in a study conducted by Duncko, Johnson, Merikangas, and Grillon (2009).

 Evaluations of the role of stress related to the disruption in formation of memory have also indicated conflicting results.
 Schwabe and Wolf (2010a) determined that individuals undergoing the socially evaluated cold pressor test while learning a series of words demonstrated significantly poorer recall and recognition performance 24 hours later than did individuals in a control condition, suggesting that memory formation is impaired when the learner is experiencing stress.
 However, this finding clashes with a collection of other studies that suggest formation of memory is often enhanced given exposure to stress, depending on the timing of the stressor (Schwabe et al., 2010b).